iiitl/bmi_calculator/README.md

 4. The result will be displayed along with a health message.
 5. Click **Reset** to clear all inputs and start again.

+## Checkout
+- [x] I have read all the contributor guidelines for the repo.